mohamedyahyawaseem/Mohamed-Yahya-Waseem-portfolio-/README.md

   - Enabled user-friendly navigation with drill-throughs, filters, and slicers for personalized user experience.
 - **Tools Used:** Power BI Desktop, DAX, and Excel.

-### 💼 *Job Role and Salary Dashboard*
-- **Description:** Designed an interactive dashboard to analyze and visualize **job roles**, **salary trends**, and market insights.
-- **Key Features:**
-  - Leveraged **Power BI** and **Advanced Excel** to create rich visualizations, including bar charts, scatter plots, and heatmaps.
-  - Incorporated dynamic filters, slicers, and KPIs for real-time insights.
-  - Highlighted industry benchmarks, geographic comparisons, and experience-level trends.
-- **Impact:** Enabled professionals, employers, and researchers to make informed, data-driven decisions.

-### 🛒 *E-Commerce Data Analytics Project*
-- **Description:** Analyzed an e-commerce dataset using **Python** and **Power BI** to identify trends and improve profitability.
-- **Key Features:**
-  - Performed data cleaning and feature engineering using **pandas**.
-  - Created new metrics such as **Unit Profit** and **Discount Percent**, and optimized the dataset for time-series analysis.
-  - Designed an interactive **Power BI dashboard** with drill-throughs and basic Python visualizations.
-- **Impact:** Delivered actionable insights into shipment efficiency, sales trends, and customer behavior.

-### 📈 *Udemy Course Analysis Dashboard*
-- **Description:** Developed a dashboard to analyze Udemy course data, providing insights into course popularity, instructor performance, and learner engagement.
-- **Key Features:**
-  - Integrated multiple datasets to build a comprehensive data model.
-  - Highlighted trends such as top-performing courses, instructor ratings, and learner preferences.
-  - Designed custom visuals using **Power BI** and performed advanced data transformations.
-- **Tools Used:** Power BI, Excel, DAX.

-### 🌍 *Agriculture Impact by Climate on Global Level*
-- **Description:** Analyzed the global impact of climate change on agricultural production using **Python** and **Power BI**.
-- **Key Features:**
-  - Conducted in-depth analysis using climate and agricultural datasets.
-  - Visualized trends in crop yields, geographic patterns, and climate-related risks.
-  - Designed an interactive dashboard with drill-throughs and slicers for exploring country-level and global insights.
-- **Impact:** Provided actionable insights into mitigating climate risks and improving agricultural efficiency.

 ---